Nitin-sarwa/gitclass/README.md

 # gitclass
-this is a demo for github class
+this is a demo for github class.